 - The sales force must be smart.
 Once we determine the relevant sales and financial measures, we recommend that they be communicated to the sales force.
 As a result, our clients benefit from a sales force which not only knows what is expected of it, but also what helps their company succeed, and their influence upon it.

-- Sales compensation is about more than salary versus commission.
+- Sales force compensation is about more than salary versus commission.
 If salary is too high, the sales force may languish in its “comfort zone.”
 If commission is over-emphasized, the sales force may sell by the numbers merely for the current quarter or year, without regard for the future of the business.
 Our successful clients typically look beyond, to a blend of Salary, Annual incentive, and Long-term incentive.

 - Sales probably involve more than just the salesperson.
 The sales force may be merely the tip of the spear of a firm’s revenues.
 When we look closer at our clients, we frequently find a team at work behind the key sales executive, comprised of, in one case marketing staff, engineer, quality control person.
 As a result, we often recommend a team incentive (perhaps with differing individual award levels) for sales compensation.
 (In your case, of course, the team may vary from our example.)